first published in Mesh Magazine #11, September/October 2005

-Ginsberg would later describe their meeting in a famous interview.
+Ginsberg would later describe their meeting in an interview.
 He remembered the day he walked into the Institute as Solomon was just coming from electric shock therapy.
 Solomon asked Ginsberg who he was, to which Ginsberg replied, “I’m Prince Mishkin,” referring to a Christ-like figure from Dostoevsky’s The Idiot.
 Solomon responded, “I’m Kirilov,” referring to a nihilist from Dostoevsky’s The Possessed.
 Immediately the two realized they had something in common, and they became friends.
 Ginsberg later moved to San Francisco and wrote Howl from his 1010 Montgomery Street North Beach apartment.

 Although some of the biggest literary prizes eluded him, Ginsberg had his share of honors, including a National Book Award for Poetry and a Guggenheim Foundation Fellowship.
 More importantly though, as we arrive at the 50th anniversary of the reading of Howl, it is estimated the poem has sold over one million copies in over 20 different languages since its publication in 1956.
 No public acknowledgement could be more profound.